 Servers: It has 3,692 online servers in 59 countries.
 To avoid EU article 13, this VPN is the best way to surpass its restrictions.

 Logging Policy: CyberGhost does keep connection logs, but it does not store any kind of usage logs.
 You see, usage logs are the most important log that matters.
 This log keeps track of your online activities, but CyberGhost avoids keeping that log.

 Transparency Report: Yes, it does provide a transparency report where it shows how many times the government has approached this provider for users’ data.
 But every time it has denied access.

-Cost: $2.75/month for a 3-year plan is what makes this VPN a best one to buy.
+Cost: $2.75/month for a 3-year plan is what makes this VPN the best one to buy.
 It is cheaper than the NordVPNs plan for 3 years.

 Many big changes are coming to the EU.
-The vote in favor of Article 13 or the EU Copyright Directive has been approved by the EU parliament.
+The vote in favor of Article 13 of the EU Copyright Directive has been approved by the EU parliament.